NetForemost/shopify-dev-interview-1/README.md

 - Basic Shopify store setup
 - Product and collection management
 - Customization of the theme using Liquid
-- Advance customization using javascript
+- Advanced customization using javascript

 ## Assessment 📋
 Your work will be evaluated based on the following criteria: